youtype/boto3_stubs_docs/mypy_boto3_ssm/client.md

 ### describe_association_execution_targets

-Use this API action to view information about a specific execution of a specific association.
+Views information about a specific execution of a specific association.

 Type annotations for
 `boto3.client("ssm").describe_association_execution_targets` method.